 THC being psychoactive is the main reason that marijuana and any product with THC, is illegal, or at least regulated, by all state governments.
 The lack of any significant psychoactive elements is also why CBD products are far less regulated.

 In fact, CBD can be derived from hemp rather than marijuana.
 Such products are completely legal to buy and sell for any reason under the 2014 Farm Bill.
 However, CBD oil derived from the cannabis plant may still be regulated and is also typically much more effective for medical use.
-In a state such as Arizona, for example, you may still be required to get a medical card and be limited to purchasing CBD oil from a dispensary such as Harvest of Scottsdale.
+In some states like Arizona, you may still be required to obtain a medical card and or in Arizona you may be limited to purchasing CBD oil from a dispensary such as Harvest of Scottsdale.

 Difference #3: Medical Benefits Will Vary

 While CBD can help with a number of the same health conditions as THC, there are still some differences that matter depending on your specific issues.
 For example, CBD has been proven to help with the following conditions:

 - Acute and chronic pain